nikhilagarwal204/NGOmate-AI/README.md

 ## DocuSign Integration
 - The server uses DocuSign for digital signature flows (`send_envelope_for_signature`) that email signers with info from custom fields.
-- This is crucial for verifying NGO documents and ensuring compliance in a fast, secure manner.
+- This is crucial for verifying NGO documents and ensuring compliance quickly and securely.